Samagon19/Hephaestus-2.0/README.md

 </div>

 ## [Demo](https://youtu.be/R-F2dygIOZg)
+Notes:
+- You can find the built mod in `%AppData%/Hephaestus/build/libs/`

+- Heroku error handling isn't done yet.
+What this means is:
+    - When entering a name for the Heroku app, make sure it is something that **shouldn't already exist**.
+It does not check for it, but will throw an error farther down the line.
+    - You also have to make sure that you have **less than 5** Heroku apps as that is the limit.
+    > If deploying to Heroku doesn't take a while (if it's quick), then you probably messed up there.

 ## Features
 - Clean, simple and easy to use menu.
 - Synchronous command execution.
+- Always up-to-date R.A.T (pulls from Git repository).
 - Partial error handling (external processes).
 - Uses:
     - *JGit* for Git commands.